stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace-auto-backup/index.md

 ## Prepare Backup Blueprint

-In this section, we are going to prepare our Backup Blueprint object.
+Stash allows defining a backup template using `BackupBlueprint` CR.
+In this section, we are going to configure a `BackupBlueprint` for taking backup of MySQL databases.

 ### Prepare Backend